|This feature is only available in Analytics 360, part of Google Marketing Platform.

 - Add the service account to your project.

-Add email@example.com as a member of the project, and ensure that permission at the project level is set to Editor (as opposed to BigQuery Data Editor).
-Editor permission is required in order to export data from Analytics to BigQuery.
+Add firstname.lastname@example.org as a member of the project, and ensure that permission at the project level is set to Editor (as opposed to BigQuery Data Editor).
+The Editor role is required in order to export data from Analytics to BigQuery.

 Step 3: Link BigQuery to Google Analytics 360